 As of September 30, 2009, our net tangible book value was approximately \$42.0 million, or approximately \$1.08 per share of common stock.
 Net tangible book value per share represents the amount of our total assets, excluding deferred collaboration expenses, less total liabilities, excluding deferred collaboration revenues, divided by the 38,734,715 shares of our common stock outstanding as of September 30, 2009.
-After giving effect to our sale of the 5,000,000 shares of common stock offered by us at an assumed public offering price of \$12.32 per share, which was the reported last sale price of our common stock on The Nasdaq Global Market on November 16, 2009, and after deducting estimated underwriting discounts and commissions and offering expenses payable by us, the net tangible book value as of September 30, 2009 would have been approximately \$99.8 million, or approximately \$2.28 per share.
-This represents an immediate increase in net tangible book value of \$1.20 per share to existing stockholders and an immediate dilution in net tangible book value of \$10.02 per share to new investors purchasing shares of common stock at the assumed public offering price.
+After giving effect to our sale of the 5,000,000 shares of common stock offered by us at the public offering price of \$9.75 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, the net tangible book value as of September 30, 2009 would have been approximately \$87.6 million, or approximately \$2.00 per share.
+This represents an immediate increase in net tangible book value of \$0.92 per share to existing stockholders and an immediate dilution in net tangible book value of \$7.75 per share to new investors purchasing shares of common stock at the assumed public offering price.